tensorflow/java/CONTRIBUTING.md

 ## Building

-To build all the artifacts locally, simply invoke the command `mvn install -Djavacpp.platform.host` at the root of this repository (or the Maven command of your choice).
+To build all the artifacts locally, simply invoke the command `mvn install` at the root of this repository (or the Maven command of your choice).
 It is also possible to build artifacts with support for CUDA® by adding the `-Djavacpp.platform.extension=-gpu` argument to the Maven command.

 ### JDK 16+